context-labs/inference-samples/webhook-example/README.md

 ![Magnus Carlsen](magnus.png)

-When working with LLMs, a common pattern is batch processing large amounts of data.
+A common LLM usage pattern is batch processing large amounts of data.
 We might want to classify text, images, or video.

 The problem is doing this as new data comes in while being able to handle our backlog of images to classify, for example.

-In this demo, we will be captioning thousands of video thumbnails by chess YouTuber Levy Rozman (also known as GothamChess), and for each one extracting whether it includes the GOAT of chess, Magnus Carlsen.
+We will be captioning thousands of video thumbnails by chess YouTuber Levy Rozman (also known as GothamChess), and for each one extracting whether it includes the GOAT of chess, Magnus Carlsen.

-At Inference, we have a [Batch API](https://docs.inference.net/features/batch-api) for large workloads like this, but if new data is streaming in, a webhook pipeline can be far more sustainable.
+Inference.net has a [Batch API](https://docs.inference.net/features/batch-api) for large workloads like this, but if new data is streaming in, a webhook pipeline can be far more sustainable.

-By using our `/slow` endpoint and webhooks, you can get all the discounts of the batch API but without worrying about funneling your data into large batch jobs.
-Every request will process in 24-72 hours (whenever it's cheapest for Inference) and then hit your webhook.
-Just send a large number of requests and forget!
-We then levy the cost saving onto you.
+By using our `/slow` endpoint and webhooks, you can send millions of requests per day without worrying about rate limits.
+The requests will process in 24-72 hours (whenever it's cheapest for Inference) and then hit your webhook.
+Just fire off as many requests as you want - we'll handle them all.

-For this tutorial, I removed the slow endpoint, just so you can see the results faster.
+For this tutorial I removed the slow endpoint just so you can see the results faster.
 But if you want to use this example in production and save on costs, you can switch to the slow endpoint in `api.py` like this:

 ```python
 base_url="https://api.inference.net/v1/slow"  # instead of https://api.inference.net/v1